IMDB ‘Sherlock’ Trivia: Freeman’s Real-Life Relationship Is Like Fiction Imitating Reality And Cumberbatch’s Lineage Is Like Destiny

 Eventually, both Sherlock and John catch up to Mary in Morocco only to find out that Ajay was able to find her as well because he followed the detective.

-Just when Ajay was about to kill Mary he was shot in the back by the authorities but not before Sherlock was able to find out that some other woman betrayed Ajay and Mary.
+Just when Ajay was about to kill Mary, he was shot in the back by the authorities but not before Sherlock was able to find out that some other woman betrayed Ajay and Mary.

 Afterward, Sherlock figured out that the culprit they were really after was Vivian Norbury, a secretary of Lady Elizabeth Smallwood (Lindsay Duncan), who was trying to cover up her selling government secrets by tipping off the terrorists about Ajay and Mary’s rescue attempt.